-Allegations of harassment, intimidation, bullying and creating a hostile work environment have been filed in the form of an ethics complaint against Major Kurt Sorenson, a senior Marine Corps defense counsel, for what appears to be reprisal related to his role as a whistleblower in the government’s case against Chief Petty Officer (CPO) Eric Gilmet.
+Allegations of harassment, intimidation, bullying and creating a hostile work environment have been filed in the form of an ethics complaint against Major Kurt Sorenson, one of the Marine Corps’ most respected lawyers, for what appears to be reprisal related to his role as a whistleblower in the government’s case against Chief Petty Officer (CPO) Eric Gilmet.

 The cases involving CPO Gilmet, Gunnery Sergeant Daniel Draher, and Gunnery Sergeant Joshua Negron – also referred to as the MARSOC 3 – stem from an incident that took place in Erbil, Kurdistan (Northern Iraq) on New Year’s Eve, 2018 in which the Marine Raiders were assaulted by an American civilian contractor.

 United American Patriots (UAP) has supported the MARSOC 3 during their lengthy legal battle by funding their civilian legal representation and generating awareness to members of Congress and to the public about the facts of the cases.